KratosMultiphysics/Kratos/applications/MedApplication/README.md

 ```

 ## Usage
-In Salome, mesh groups are translated into SubModelParts
+- In Salome, mesh groups are translated into SubModelParts
+- SubSub ...
+Modelparts can be created by specifying a name with `.`.
+I.e. like it usually works in Kratos

 ## Development